-Infotree Global provides employer of record solutions to companies who want to set up payroll and hire employees in China without setting a subsidiary or branch office.
-Backed up with our in-house recruitment team, we carry out tasks like sourcing, hiring, and onboarding your employees in China.
+Infotree Global provides employer of record solutions to companies who want to set up payroll and hire employees in China without setting up a subsidiary or branch office.
+Backed up by our in-house recruitment team, we carry out tasks like sourcing, hiring, and onboarding your employees in China.
 Staff hired by us are in accordance with the employee regulations in China.
 With us, you have full control over your employees.

 Table of Contents

 When you are going to start a business in China, there are a few considerations to pay attention to before hiring employees.
 It is important to put everything in writing to avoid confusion and tussling between both parties.
 Further, it is also a legal mandate to offer your employees a written employment contract in the first month of their joining.
 If you are unable to do so then the employee is eligible to get twice their salary.